Do Golden Retrievers need grooming?

 Golden Retriever grooming

-When it comes to appearance, there’s a reason why the Golden Retriever is one of the world’s most popular breeds.
-They are beautiful dogs with soft and luxurious coats—the type that any dog-lover would be happy to the pet for hours.
-While the Golden Retriever does tend to shed, it’s nothing that you can’t handle if you’re prepared.
+While Golden Retrievers tend to shed, it’s nothing you can’t handle if you’re prepared.
 Regular grooming is the key to keeping your Golden Retriever healthy and looking great.
 Grooming is essential for all dogs, but it’s straightforward in the case of Golden Retrievers because they do not need much more than a quick brushing and bath.

 Basic grooming advice